Use Mobile to Connect with Your Customers and Your Workforce

-Community Cloud is built on the Salesforce platform, so data from your community lives in your Salesforce org, and data living in your Salesforce org can be securely shared externally through your community.
+Experience Cloud is built on the Salesforce platform, so data from your site lives in your Salesforce org, and data living in your Salesforce org can be securely shared externally through your site.
 (Don’t worry.
 Your admin controls data visibility with the outside world and which audience can access what—just like you do with your internal Salesforce org.)
-In short, a community built using the Community Cloud provides a window into your Salesforce world.
+In short, a site built using the Experience Cloud provides a window into your Salesforce world.

-Check out this demo to see how Customer Community creates an effortless customer experience:
+Check out this demo to see how Experience Cloud creates an effortless customer experience:

 Deliver Seamless, Personalized On-Site Service with Field Service